 School roles have included Director of Learning and Student Experience and Deputy Head in the School of Music and Performing Arts.
 She is currently suite Lead for programmes in Performing Arts and Programme Director for BA Dance Education and MA Arts and Cultural Management.
 Angela teaches ballet, Dance Pedagogy, Choreography and Dance Research.
 She also supervises PhD students.
 In addition, she is Artistic Director of Canterbury Dance Company.

 Angela's research investigates relationships between body and identity in dance and how social worlds shape human bodies: embodiment.
 She applies Pierre Bourdieu’s critique to dance.
-She is widely pubished.
+She has achieved much funding and is widely pubished.
 Her book, Ballet Body Narratives was published by Peter Lang in 2015.
 Angela continues to research dance and embodiment bringing together sociology, pedagogy and psychology.

 Angela is also Editor in Chief for the international, social citation indexed journal Research in Dance Education.

 - 2019 ongoing 'Little Big Dance' Artistic and Social development with young children.
 (Funded by Paul Hamlyn, Arts Council and South East Dance)

 - 2018- ongoing 'Perfectionism and ballet dancers: investigating embodied cognition'

 - 2017 'Avanti: Investigating dance and social capital' (Funded by Kent County Council / Arts Council/ Canterbury Christ Church University KE prize)

 - 2016 'Sonnet': Emotional Embodiment and Social Structures, Practice based research (choreography Funded by QR)